-Name Age Positions(s) Augustine K. Lawlor 61 Chief Operating Officer Douglas E. Onsi 49 Chief Financial Officer, General Counsel, Treasurer and Secretary joining HealthCare Ventures, Mr. Lawlor served as Chief Operating Officer of LeukoSite Inc., a biotechnology company, from 1997 to 1999.
+Augustine Lawlor.
+Mr. Lawlor, age 63, has served as our Chief Operating Officer since January 2016.
+Mr. Lawlor has been a managing director of HealthCare Ventures LLC since 2000, including serving as the chief executive officer of GITR, Inc. prior to its merger into Leap.
+Prior to joining HealthCare Ventures, Mr. Lawlor served as Chief Operating Officer of LeukoSite Inc., a biotechnology company, from 1997 to 1999.
 Before joining LeukoSite, Mr. Lawlor served as Chief Financial Officer and Vice President of Corporate Development of Alpha-Beta Technology, Inc., a biotechnology company.
-He was also previously Chief Financial Officer and Vice President, Business Development, of BioSurface Technologies Corporation, a biofilm company.
-Mr. Lawlor serves on the board of directors of Cardiovascular Systems, Inc. and Catalyst Biosciences, Inc., each a publicly-traded biopharmaceutical company, and a number of private companies.
+He was also previously Chief Financial Officer and Vice President, Business Development, of BioSurface Technologies Corporation, a biotechnology company.
+Mr. Lawlor serves on the board of directors of Cardiovascular Systems, Inc. (NASDAQ: CSII) and Catalyst Biosciences, Inc. (NASDAQ:

+CBIO), each a publicly-traded biopharmaceutical company, and a number of private companies.
 He received a B.A. from the University of New Hampshire and a master's degree in management from Yale University.